HXCKYR/Osint-Eye/README.md

 # About & Description
-I use an **-API key-** to display the leaked or breach data Direct to your **Terminal** (from this site breachdirectory.org) To use this Me you need to follow below steps-
+I use an **-API key-** to display the leaked or breach data Direct to your **Terminal** (from this site breachdirectory.org) To use Me you need to follow below steps-
 1) Sign Up or Sign In https://breachdirectory.org/ here
 2) click to **NEED API ACCESS** or click on menu then find **API** Button, click on it